 Legal penalties of commercial driver DUI are not the only consequences associated with conviction.
 If you own a CDL, odds are your entire life revolves around and depends on your ability to operate a motor vehicle.
 Not only will the loss of wages during the DUI process hurt you financially, future employers will see your driving record and may be more hesitant to hire you.
 There is simply too much at stake for commercial drivers facing DUI conviction, which emphasizes the need for aggressive and effective defense against the charges.

 Being a commercial driver, no one appreciates how much you depend on your license and driving record more than you do.
 If you are facing a DUI charge, Rosenstein Law Group wants to help you protect yourself against the negative consequences of conviction by defending against those charges.
 Our DUI defense attorneys are extremely experienced in this area of law and we passionate about protect the rights, interests, and future livelihoods of our clients facing a DUI charge.
 As stated above, time is critical in any DUI case, but it’s even more critical when time off the road is money out of your wallet.
-Rosenstein Law Group for your free case evaluation.
+Contact Rosenstein Law Group for your free case evaluation.